Become a Social Media Influencer

 But, one metric we can look at is the number of video testimonial apps available on the market and look at how these apps collect their data.

-Data Collection: We accessed the websites below, watched their Explainer Videos or signed up for the Demo to understand their method of collecting video testimonials.
+Data Collection: We accessed the Review App websites below, watched their Explainer Videos or signed up for the Demo to understand their method of collecting video testimonials.

-- Three of twelve (25%) video testimonial service firms have a direct face-to-face option for collecting video testimonials.
+- 3 of 12 (25%) video testimonial service firms have a direct face-to-face option for collecting video testimonials.

 While we do not have personal knowledge of any of these firms, outside of published data and statements on their websites, we suspect that a virtual ask strategy is a simpler process, operationally, for many small business owners.